EKEN H8 Pro 4K Ambarella A12S75 Waterproof WiFi Action Camera Review @ ModSynergy.com

 Regarding memory cards, EKEN recommends using UHS (Ultra High Speed) micro SD cards with UHS-3 speed capabilities for the best performance.
 Using a slower Speed Class 10 card may result in issues such as recording interruptions and freezing.
 While it's possible to use a UHS-I card, EKEN advises getting the fastest UHS-3 card available.
 The user manual provides a list of tested and recommended cards for reference.

 It's worth noting that the H8 Pro imposes a 5-minute file interval for recording, which can be seen as a drawback.
 While this is likely due to the FAT32 file system's 4GB limit, the largest 5-minute 4K file generated by the camera is only 2.1GB.
 Although it's possible to stitch the videos together during post-editing, the enforced 5-minute limit is generally seen as an inconvenience.

 Usable 4K 30fps On A Budget

-Having 4K on a product is huge nowadays, especially for marketing purposes.
-4K is increasingly popular and will continue to rise in dominance in 2017 as it becomes even more affordable.
-Technically speaking, 4K resolution is 4096 x 2160 (in 4:3 aspect ratio), while 2K resolution is 2048 x 1556.
-The EKEN can do both 4K and 2K, but does so in 16:9 aspect ratio.
-EKEN's 2K is technically 2.7K.
-Comparing the paper specifications of the EKEN H8 Pro to the GoPro lineup, the H8 Pro is comparable to the GoPro HERO 4 Black.
+Having 4K resolution is a significant advantage in today's market, particularly for marketing purposes.
+It has become increasingly popular and affordable, with 4K dominance expected to continue rising in 2017.
+It's important to note that technically, 4K resolution is 4096 x 2160 in a 4:3 aspect ratio, while 2K resolution is 2048 x 1556.
+The EKEN H8 Pro is capable of both 4K and 2K (technically 2.7K) recording in a 16:9 aspect ratio.
+When comparing the specifications on paper, the H8 Pro is comparable to the GoPro HERO 4 Black.